-It's easy to see why Namibia is a top African Safari destination with its beautiful and varied landscapes, coupled with game-rich wilderness areas and colourful cultures.
+It's easy to see why Namibia is a top African Safari destination with its strange and dramatic landscapes, game-rich wilderness areas and colourful cultures.

 1. Etosha National Park

-Namibia’s premier game park, Etosha National Park is home to an abundance of wildlife.
-The endless flat plains of the arid salt pan, which donminates the park, make for a spectacular scenic journey and optimal visibility for spotting game.
+Namibia’s premier game park, Etosha National Park is the best place in Namibia for wildlife safaris.
+The endless flat plains of the arid salt pan, which dominates the park, provide the setting for a spectacular scenic journey and optimal visibility for spotting wildlife.

-Etosha's wildlife can be sighted congregating at the waterholes scattered across this vast 22 270 km² wilderness area in northern Namibia.
+Etosha's wild animals can be sighted congregating at the waterholes scattered across this vast 22 270 km² wilderness area in northern Namibia.
 Etosha Park is home to around 114 mammal species, 340 bird species, 110 reptile species, 16 amphibian species and, even a species of fish.

-An accessible game viewing destination of unusual landscapes, this is a popular destination for photographers, nature lovers and wildlife enthusiasts.
+An accessible game viewing destination set in unusual landscapes, this is a popular Namibia destination for photographers, nature lovers and wildlife enthusiasts.

 - 3 Day Budget Etosha National Park Lodge Safari

-- 3 Day Etosha National Park Camping Safari
+- 4 Day Camping Safari in Etosha National Park

 - 5 Day Affordable Etosha Lodge Safari

-This inhospitable terrain captures the imagination with its silent dune fields and haunting solitude, remaining almost completely uninhabited by humans.
+The Namib Desert is one of the most ancient and expansive deserts in the world.
+An alluring travel destination, home to shifting ochre dunes, barren pans and strange inhabitants.
+This inhospitable terrain captures one's imagination with its silent dune fields and haunting solitude, remaining almost completely uninhabited by humans to this day.

 Dead Vlei, located near Sossusvlei, is another well-known safari stop in the Namib Desert.
 Dead Vlei is a dried-up marsh, where the cracked earth of arid pans contrasts sharply with the skeletons of camel thorn trees reaching up into the open desert skies.
 The remains of scorched trees in the white clay pan at Dead Vlei are said to be around 900 years old.